erikw/vim-keybindings-everywhere-the-ultimate-list/README.md

   * :heavy_plus_sign: [XVim](https://github.com/XVimProject/XVim) plugin

 ## Shells
 * :white_check_mark: [readline](https://man.archlinux.org/man/readline.3) - Readline is a library used by many CLI programs to read input from users.
-By configuring readline to use vi key bindings, you automatically get it for programs like `bash`, `irb`.
+By configuring readline to use vi key bindings, you automatically get it for programs like `bash`, `irb`, `octave` etc..
 By default, readlines has Emacs-like keybindings but you can change that by putting this in your `~/.inputrc`:
   * ```
      set editing-mode vi
      set keymap vi-insert